robertozh29/SwagLabs/README.md

-# Unittest for SwagLabs
+# Selenium test for SwagLabs

-This README provides the steps and requirements to run an automation testing project for saucedemo.com page.
+This Selenium project is designed to automate browser testing for https://www.saucedemo.com/ using Firefox and Geckodriver for the webdriver and unittest as the testing framework.

 ## Prerequisites

-1. **Python**: Ensure Python 3 is installed.
-3. **Pip**: Python's package manager for installing dependencies.
-4. **Firefox**: A web browser to be automated.
+3. **Python**: Version 3.8 or later
+1. **Browser**: Firefox (latest version recommended).
-5. **GeckoDriver**: A WebDriver implementation for Firefox.
+2. **GeckoDriver**: A WebDriver implementation for Firefox.

 ## Dependencies Installation
 **To avoid dependency conflicts, consider using a virtual environment**: